Uses and Disclosures of Protected Health Information

 Many policies are quite lengthy.
 Please check the page count before deciding whether to print.

-This policy applies to the workforce members in the designated Indiana University (IU) HIPAA Covered Healthcare Components and HIPAA Affected Areas, anyone rendering services as a Business Associate, and anyone who creates, receives, maintains, or transmits Protected Health Information (PHI) in any capacity at IU, including, but not limited to, faculty, staff, students, trainees, volunteers, visiting scholars, and third-party agents.
+This policy applies to the workforce members in the designated Indiana University (IU) HIPAA Covered Healthcare Components and Critical Health Data Areas, anyone rendering services as a Business Associate, and anyone who creates, receives, maintains, or transmits Protected Health Information (PHI) in any capacity at IU, including, but not limited to, faculty, staff, students, trainees, volunteers, visiting scholars, and third-party agents.
 For the purposes of this policy, all of the above will be referred to as workforce members.

 Workforce members will appropriately use and disclose PHI for purposes permitted or required under the HIPAA and HITECH Acts, and other applicable rules, regulations, and laws.
 In some circumstances, Indiana State law may be more stringent and may preempt HIPAA.